-In this tutorial, you will learn how to run Nginx as a Docker container, and expose it to your local network.
-In addition to, you will learn how to create a Docker data volume to share information between a container and the host file system.
+In addition, you will learn how to create a Docker data volume to share information between a container and the host file system.

-Docker is a containerization platform, used to package up your application into one easily manageable container image.
+Docker is a containerization platform that packages up your application into one easily manageable container image.

 You have to fulfill the following requirements to complete this tutorial: